Chymyst/chymyst-core/docs/joinrun.md

 ## Reactions

 A reaction is an instance of class `Reaction`.
-It is created using the `run` method with a partial function syntax that resembles pattern-matching on molecule values:
+Reactions are declared using the `go` method with a partial function syntax that resembles pattern-matching on molecule values:

 ```scala
 val reaction1 = go { case a(x) + b(y) => a(x+y) }